rspamd/docs.rspamd.com/docs/modules/arc.md

 ## Configuration

-- `whitelist` - a map of domains that are exempt from ARC checking (e.g. due to broken ARC signers)
+- `whitelist` - a map of domains with known broken ARC implementations that should be trusted despite validation failures.
+When ARC validation fails for a domain in this list, the chain continues as if that step was valid
-- `whitelisted_signers_map` - a map of the trusted ARC forwarders
+- `whitelisted_signers_map` - a map of trusted ARC forwarders.
+When a valid ARC chain from one of these domains is found, the `ARC_ALLOW_TRUSTED` symbol is added with a score of -2.0
 - `adjust_dmarc` (**true** by default) - a boolean flag that enables fixing of DMARC issues when a trusted ARC forwarder is in the chain.
 This is useful in situations where a domain, `X`, uses a signer, `Y`, to forward emails, but `X` has a strict DMARC policy while `Y` alters the message in a legitimate way.
 By trusting `Y`, this option allows fixing DMARC rejection for `X`

 ## Principles of operation